Generic Name: pasireotide (PAS i REE oh tide)

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-Pasireotide is injected under the skin, usually twice per day.
-A healthcare provider may teach you how to properly use the medication by yourself.
+Pasireotide is injected under the skin or into a muscle.
+A healthcare provider can teach you how to properly use the medication by yourself.